 Calling any HPy function on a closed handle is an error.
-Calling HPy_Close() on the same handle twice is an error.
-Forgetting to call HPy_Close() on a handle results in a memory leak.
-When running in Debug Mode, HPy actively checks that you that you don't close a handle twice and that you don't forget to close any.
+Calling HPy\Close() on the same handle twice is an error.
+Forgetting to call HPy\Close() on a handle results in a memory leak.
+When running in Debug Mode, HPy actively checks that you don't close a handle twice and that you don't forget to close any.

-Note: The debug mode is a good example of how powerful it is to decouple the lifetime of handles and the lifetime of an objects.
-If you find a memory leak on CPython, you know that you are missing a Py_DECREF somewhere but the only way to find the corresponding Py_INCREF is to manually and carefully study the source code.
-On the other hand, if you forget to call HPy_Close(), the HPy debug mode is able to tell the precise code location which created the unclosed handle.
-Similarly, if you try to operate on a closed handle, it will tell you the precise code locations which created and closed it.
+Note: Debug mode is a good example of how powerful it is to decouple the identity and therefore the lifetime of handles and those of objects.
+If you find a memory leak on CPython, you know that you are missing a Py\DECREF somewhere but the only way to find the corresponding Py\INCREF is to manually and carefully study the source code.
+On the other hand, if you forget to call HPy\Close(), debug mode is able to identify the precise code location which created the unclosed handle.
+Similarly, if you try to operate on a closed handle, it will identify the precise code locations which created and closed it.
+This is possible because handles are associated with a single call to a C/API function.
+As a result, given a handle that is leaked or used after freeing, it is possible to identify exactly the C/API function that producted it.

-The other important difference is that Python/C guarantees that multiple references to the same object results in the very same PyObject pointer.
-Thus, it is possible to compare C pointers by equality to check whether they point to the same object:
+Remember that Python/C guarantees that multiple references to the same object results in the very same PyObject \ pointer.
+Thus, it is possible to compare the pointer addresses to check whether they refer to the same object: